Sito Riera

-Llorenç "Sito" Riera Ortega (born 5 January 1987) is a Spanish professional footballer who plays as an attacking midfielder for Manacor.
+Llorenç "Sito" Riera Ortega (born 5 January 1987) is a Spanish professional footballer who plays as an attacking midfielder for Tercera Federación club Manacor.

 A youth and reserve player at Barcelona and Espanyol, he never featured professionally in his own country, going on to spend over a decade abroad.
 He played top-flight football in Greece, Ukraine, Kazakhstan, Poland and Cyprus.

-Club career
+Career

-Born in Manacor, Balearic Islands, Riera represented both major clubs in Barcelona, FC Barcelona and RCD Espanyol, but never made it past their reserve sides.
-In the 2007–08 season he suffered relegation from the Segunda División B with the latter, failing to score any goals in the process.
+Born in Manacor, Balearic Islands, Riera represented both major clubs in Barcelona, FC Barcelona and Espanyol, but never made it past their reserve sides.
+In the 2007–08 season, he suffered relegation from the Segunda División B with the latter, failing to score any goals in the process.

-On 8 July 2009, after a loan experience with Panthrakikos FC, Riera signed for Panionios F.C. also of the Super League Greece.
+On 8 July 2009, after a loan experience with Panthrakikos, Riera signed for Panionios also of the Super League Greece.
 On 14 December 2011, he left by mutual consent.

-Riera left FC Chornomorets Odesa – where he spent one and a half years, earning a late red card in his last game for the team, a 1–0 away win against PSV Eindhoven in the group stage of the UEFA Europa League– at the start of March 2014, due to the civil unrest caused by the Ukrainian revolution.
-On 23 June he moved to Kazakhstan, signing a three-and-a-half-year contract with FC Kairat.
+Riera left Chornomorets Odesa – where he spent one and a half years, earning a late red card in his last game for the team, a 1–0 away win against PSV Eindhoven in the group stage of the UEFA Europa League– at the start of March 2014, due to the civil unrest caused by the Ukrainian revolution.
+He moved to Kazakhstan on 23 June, signing a three-and-a-half-year contract with Kairat.

 On 1 April 2016, after three seasons of irregular playing time, Riera left the Almaty Central Stadium.
 He resumed his career that August with Śląsk Wrocław in the Polish Ekstraklasa, on a two-year deal.

-After his stint in Poland, Riera moved to the Cypriot First Division, where he represented Enosis Neon Paralimni FC and AEL Limassol.
+After his stint in Poland, Riera moved to the Cypriot First Division, where he represented Enosis Neon Paralimni and AEL Limassol.